 are different for the foreground.

-In the first scene, we have three sailors one Captain and two officers.
-The gentleman are flanked by a turbulent sky with a muddy sun-rise.
+In the first scene, we have three sailors one Captain and two officers. are flanked by a turbulent sky with a muddy sun-rise.
 This style of composition was inspired by many nautical images from my many visits to the National Gallery.
 I did recognize that with the storm comes lots of contrast and color.
-The men are most certainly moist not soaking wet as that may confuse the viewer.
+The men are most certainly moist, not soaking wet as that may confuse the viewer.
 It was my original intention to make a simpler sky only my research lead me to a more animated puzzle style of moving clouds.
 The foreground and midgrounds are illumined be several sources of light: the horizon, sunrise and lightning.
 This style of dramatic light was a great challenge and not a choice that many would choose.
 The next addition to this saga is currently on the drawing board.
 For the new creation, I’m going with an oil primed canvas instead of the common acrylic style service.
 Many years ago, I was told by my instructor that oil primed canvases hold paint better and promote a very high level of luminosity unmatched by any.
 This creation is also a darker scene taking place in the early part of the evening.
 The new artwork shows a group of crewmen in what looks to

 be a partial cemetery.
 The location is on a bluff and includes many pirates this time I have not